metaplex-foundation/developer-hub/src/pages/core/guides/javascript/how-to-create-a-core-nft-asset.md

 })
 ```

-Now if all has gone to play we should have the URI of JSON file stored in the `metadataUri` providing it did not throw any errors.
+Now if all has gone to plan we should have the URI of JSON file stored in the `metadataUri` providing it did not throw any errors.

 ### Minting the NFT Core Asset